 The Benefits of a Central AC Unit

-Central air conditioning makes use of ductwork to deliver cool air to all rooms.
-The flow of air is controlled by an air handler that has a filter that is used to remove particles.
+A central air conditioning system uses ductwork to deliver cooled air to every room.
+Airflow is controlled by an air handler that has a filter that is used to remove particles.

-The unit is typically located in a small enclosure that is located outside of the house.
-The unit’s quiet operation will increase your comfort, since it will keep the constant hum and whirr of window AC units from disrupting indoor peace.
+The unit is usually located in a small enclosure outside the home.
+Its quiet operation increases your comfort by preventing constant hum or whir of window AC units from disrupting the peace of your home.

 Energy Efficiency

-While it’s true that central air conditioners require more energy to run than wall-mounted units but the truth is that today’s systems are more efficient than the ones used in the in the past.
-The ozone-depleting refrigerant R22 was eliminated in 2006 and has been replaced with an environmentally friendly product known as 410A Manufacturers are constantly innovating new technologies to aid in the reduction of energy.
+Although central air conditioners consume more energy than wall-mounted units do, modern systems are more efficient than the ones used in the past.
+The Ozone-depleting R22 refrigerant was eliminated by 2006 and replaced with 410A.
+Manufacturers are also continually creating new technologies to aid in the use of less energy.

-In contrast to window AC units, which are specifically designed to cool the room in which they are installed central AC systems can distribute cool air throughout your home using air ducts.
-The cooling process begins when your thermostat tells you that the air handler must start cycling.
-The air handler draws warm air from your living spaces, and it passes over the evaporator coil, which is filled with cool refrigerant.
-The heat contained in the air causes the refrigerant to absorb energy and transform into a gas.
-The refrigerant is then transported to the outdoor unit and the compressor increases its temperature and pressure.
-As it pumps, it pushes the heat away from the evaporator coil and back into the home, where it’s cooled and distributed throughout your ductwork.
+Central AC systems, unlike window AC units that are designed to cool the space in which they’re placed they can distribute cool air evenly throughout your home using air ducts.
+The cooling process begins when your thermostat signals that the air handler must start cycling.
+The air handler pulls hot air from your home and passes it over the evaporator, which is filled with cool refrigeration.
+The heat contained in the air causes the refrigerant to absorb energy and turn into a gas.
+The compressor then increases the temperature and pressure of the refrigerant.
+When it pumps, the heat is pushed off the evaporator and back into your home, where it can be cooled again and distributed through the ductwork.

-The truth is that central AC systems are the most efficient option for managing the temperature of large areas.
-They can cool rooms that are farther away from a single AC unit and also have higher energy efficiency.
+The reality is that central AC systems are the most efficient choice when it comes to managing the temperature of large areas.
+They are able to consistently cool rooms that are farther away than a single wall AC unit could and provide greater energy efficiency overall.

-It could be that, based on how well insulated and sealed your home is and the arrangement, a mini-split air conditioner will use less energy than central air cooling.
-Mini-splits operate differently than central AC however, they are usually more efficient due to the fact that they don’t rely on ductwork, which can leak and cause the system to over-work in order to cool your home to the desired temperature.
-If you’re interested in finding out more about energy-efficient options for cooling your home, speak to an HVAC professional at your local Dallas heating and air conditioning business.
+Depending on how well your home is insulated and sealed, and also the layout it’s possible that a mini-split unit will save you even more energy than central air conditioning, though.
+Mini-splits function differently than central AC however they’re usually more efficient since they do not rely on ductwork which can leak and cause the system to work harder in order to bring your home up to the desired temperature.
+If you’re interested to learn more about energy-efficient options for cooling your home, talk with an HVAC professional at your local Dallas heating and air conditioning company.
 They’ll be able to assist you choose the best solution for your requirements.

 Convenience

-Central air conditioning systems aren’t only energy efficient and comfortable, they also provide a good amount of convenience.
-They can cool an entire home or office in just one unit and do not require ducts as window units do.
-They are also fitted with high-quality filters that help keep pollutants and allergens out of the air.
-This is particularly helpful for those suffering from respiratory or allergies.
+Central air conditioning systems aren’t only efficient and comfortable, but they also provide a good variety of convenience.
+They can cool a whole home or office in only one unit, and don’t require ducts as window units do.
+They are also usually equipped with high-quality air filters that can help keep allergens and pollutants out of the air.
+This is especially helpful for those suffering from allergies or respiratory conditions.

-This is the most commonly used type of AC system that functions in a similar manner to a furnace.
-Central air conditioners are comprised of a large outdoor unit that blows warm air, and a smaller indoor unit that pulls cold or hot air out of the ductwork.
-The refrigerant is pumped through lines of the air handler and absorbs heat as it goes through the process.
-The cool air is pushed back into the air handler, and then is circulated to other rooms via the ductwork.
+This is the most popular type of AC system that operates in a similar way similar to a furnace.
+Central air conditioners are comprised of an outdoor unit that blows warm air and a smaller inside unit that pulls hot or cold air from the ductwork.
+The refrigerant flows from the air handler through the lines, taking in heat.
+The cooled air is pushed back to the air handler in the home, and circulated through the ductwork to other rooms.

-A further benefit of a central air conditioning system is that it may aid in reducing humidity.
-This is especially important in our humid climate.
-The air handler will take excess moisture from your ductwork and release it outside.
-This helps to prevent mold and mildew from growing.
+Another benefit of central air conditioning is that it can also aid in reducing humidity.
+This is particularly important in our humid climate.
+The air handler can remove excess moisture, and then let it out, which helps to prevent the growth of mold and mildew within your ductwork.

-If your cooling system is nearing 15 years old It’s time to think about replacing it with a new and better model.
-A new, top-quality AC system will help you save money on energy bills as well as protect the integrity of your ductwork.
-For more information about Chancey & Reynolds’ cooling solutions, call us.
-We can help you choose the perfect air conditioner for your budget and requirements.
+It’s time to upgrade your cooling system if it is older than 15 years.
+A new, high-end AC system can help you save money on energy bills as well as protect the integrity of your ductwork.
+Contact Chancey & Reynolds to learn more about our cooling solutions.
+We can assist you in selecting the perfect air conditioner for your needs and budget.

 Maintenance